 The Ross of Mull comprises a wide range of habitats, grassland, peat moss, salt marsh, moorland and machair, all supporting an abundance of plants, insects and wildlife.
 Mull has over 4000 different plant species, 816 of them flowering, so you can be sure of seeing something of beauty and interest in every season.

-The herb rich grasslands are a valuable resource for a variety of bird life; lapwing, chaffinch and skylark and in the winter, species such as redwing and fieldfare.
+The herb rich grasslands are a valuable resource for a variety of bird life including lapwing, chaffinch and skylark and in the winter, species such as redwing and fieldfare appear.
 Small mammals provide prey for barn and tawny owl, buzzard, eagle, hen harrier and kestrel.

 Plants suited to acidic conditions thrive on the peatlands; cotton grass, heath spotted orchid and bogbean are widespread and carnivorous plants such as sundew and butterwort are abundant.
 Ditches and small pools support dragonflies, newts, toads and frogs

 On the moors, red deer and mountain hares are a common sight; skylarks herald spring with their song and warm summer days attract adders, which may be seen basking on rocks.
 The heather is often full of the caterpillars of several important moth species such as burnet, oak eggar and emperor moths